system-zero/system-zero/data/docs/la.md

     - hexadecimal notation (base 16) that start with "0[xX]" and consists with [0-9][a-f][A-F] characters

-  - single characters can be specified as integers, when are enclosed in signle
+  - single characters can be specified as integers, when are enclosed in single
     quotes:

       'a' => 97